Translate/ Language

 What type of containers can be used?

-A variety of containers can be used.
-If you want to go cheaper you can use old buckets, pans, basins, kegs, barrels, old tires, old Styrofoam food containers, vegetable growing bags, or anything that can hold the growing medium (soil).
-If you are seeking a more aesthetically pleasing or attractive look, then you can purchase plastic, ceramic or concrete pots, planters, etc.
+You can use a variety of containers for planting.
+If you want to save money, consider using old buckets, pans, basins, kegs, barrels, old tyres, Styrofoam food containers, vegetable growing bags, or any other item that can hold soil.
+For a more aesthetically pleasing look, you might choose to buy plastic, ceramic, or concrete pots and planters.

 What can you plant?